What is Menopause? – Menopause Symptoms, Complications and Testing.

 This is the time after menopause.
 You stay in postmenopause for the rest of your life.
 While most symptoms of menopause ease up in postmenopause, you can continue to have mild menopausal symptoms for several years in postmenopause.
 People in the postmenopausal phase are at an increased risk for osteoporosis and heart disease due to low estrogen levels.

-The primary cause is the natural decline in reproductive hormones, particularly estrogen and progesterone.
-Factors that may contribute to early menopause include certain surgeries, such as hysterectomy or removal of the ovaries, and medical treatments like chemotherapy or radiation therapy.
-Smoking, a family history of early menopause, and certain health conditions can also increase the risk.
+Factors that may contribute to early menopause include surgery, such as hysterectomy, medical treatments like chemotherapy or radiation therapy, smoking and a family history of early menopause.

 Menopause can significantly impact both physical and mental health.
-Physically, women may experience changes in their menstrual cycle, vaginal dryness, weight gain, and decreased bone density.
-Hormonal changes can also affect mood, leading to irritability, anxiety, and depression.
+Hormonal changes can affect mood, leading to symptoms like irritability, anxiety, and depression.
 It’s important for women to prioritise self-care during this phase and seek appropriate medical guidance to manage their symptoms effectively.

 Complications of Menopause

-Post-menopausal women display increased concentrations of total and LDL cholesterol, apolipoproteins, and triglycerides1,2.
-These molecules have long been associated with cardiovascular health, therefore, a relationship between menopause and cardiovascular disease is intuitive.
+Post-menopausal women often display increased cholesterol levels 1,2.
 Oestrogen plays a role in the regulation of cholesterol levels and therefore helps to control the formation of plaques in the arterial wall which can cause heart disease.
 Furthermore, as age increases, blood pressure increases – a common risk factor for heart attacks and strokes4.

-Similarly to Osteoporosis, a change in hormone levels can have significant impact on our bodies bone remodeling processes6.
-Deteriorating our body’s ability to maintain healthy bones, the first 5 years of menopause results in a swift decrease in bone density before returning to a normal rate and within this timeframe, bones are more susceptible to fractures7.
+Changes in hormone levels can have significant impact on our bodies bone remodelling processes6.
+The first 5 years of menopause can result in a swift decrease in bone density before returning to a normal rate and within this timeframe, bones are more susceptible to fractures7.
 For more information on Osteoporosis, take a look at our blog, ‘Build Better Bones – World Osteoporosis Day.’
 Quitting smoking, reducing your alcohol intake, and getting regular exercise are your best bets in combating this risk5,6.

 Menopause may also increase your risk of other conditions, including type 2 diabetes as a change in hormones can affect your insulin processing capabilities and cause a serious hinderance to our bodies ability to process sugar5 .